-216 Coroners Act 2003, ss.
+Coroners Act 2003, ss.
 45, 46

-217 In accordance with the Births, Deaths and Marriages Registration Act 2003, s.
+In accordance with the Births, Deaths and Marriages Registration Act 2003, s.
 48B.
 218 In accordance with the Coroners Act 2003, s.
 54A.

-219 Subsection or another law, for a proceeding in a court or tribunal or if authorised under a function under another law, for a proceeding in a court or tribunal or if authorised under a regulation or another law.
+Subsection 3 permits a person to make a record of, or disclose, confidential information for this Act to discharge a function under another law, for a proceeding in a court or tribunal or if authorised under a